pdonorio/rest-mock/README.md

 # rest-mock

-This repository is old and unmantained.
+Old repository unmantained;

-Note: to be removed.
+To be removed.